solo-io/gloo/docs/content/gloo_integrations/service_mesh/gloo_linkerd.md

 weight: 3
 ---

-## Motivation

 If you're planning on injecting Linkerd into the Gloo proxy pods, there is some configuration required.
-Linkerd discovers services based on the
-`:authority` or `Host` header.
+Linkerd discovers services based on the `:authority` or `Host` header.
 This allows Linkerd to understand what service a request is destined for without being dependent on DNS or IPs.

-Gloo does not rewrite the
-incoming header (`example.com`) to the internal service name (`example.default.svc.cluster.local`) by default.
+Gloo does not rewrite the incoming header (`example.com`) to the internal service name (`example.default.svc.cluster.local`) by default.
 In this example, when Linkerd receives the outgoing request it thinks the request is destined for `example.com` and not `example.default.svc.cluster.local`.
 This creates an infinite loop that can be pretty frustrating!

 Gloo can be configured to automatically or manually modify the `Host` header to satisfy Linkerd's requirement.

+---

 ## Tutorial

-This uses `books` as an example, take a look at
-[Demo: Books](https://linkerd.io/2/tasks/books/) for instructions on how to run it.
+This uses `books` as an example, take a look at [Demo: Books](https://linkerd.io/2/tasks/books/) for instructions on how to run it.

 If you installed Gloo using the Gateway method (`gloo install gateway`), then you'll need a VirtualService to be able to route traffic to your **Books** application.

 To use Gloo with Linkerd, you can choose one of two options: